carmine560/trading-assistant/README.md

 The following `show_hide_watchlists_on_click` shows or hides the Watchlists window on the middle click while Hyper SBI 2 is running.

+> **Note** This example contains no coordinates or images and can be
+> tested immediately in many environments.

 ``` python
 show_hide_watchlists_on_click = [('show_hide_window_on_click', '登録銘柄')]
 ```

-> **Note** This example contains no coordinates or images and can be
-> tested immediately in many environments.

 ### Login ###

 The following `login` waits for the Login window to show and clicks the Login button.

+> **Note** These examples are tested in the following environment:
+> 1080p, a maximized Watchlists window, a left-snapped Summary window,
+> and a right-snapped Chart window.

 ``` python
 login = [